-Professor Okuyama also conducts research on deaf adolescents’ texting.
-She has published a series of papers on the topic.
+Professor Okuyama is studying mythology, semiotics, and deaf studies.
+She also conducts research on deaf adolescents’ texting and has published a series of papers on the topic.

 Her areas of expertise are Japanese mythology, folklore and religion, as well as semiotics, second language acquisition, deaf studies, and technology-mediated communication.